borud/csr/README.md

 - Generate an ED25519 based keypair
 - Create a Certificate Signing Request (CSR)
-- Send the certificate to a server
+- Send the CSR to a server
-- Sign the certificate
+- Sign the certificate in the CSR
-- Return it to the client
+- Return signed certificate to the client

 ## Building